osmosis-labs/osmosis/x/concentrated-liquidity/architecture.md

 TODO: explain the `accum` package and how it is used in CL

-Thus, we need two accumulators for each token.
 Temporally, these fee accumulators are accessed together from state most of the time.
 Therefore, we define a data structure for storing the fees of each token in the pool.

 ```go
 // Note that this is proto-generated.